 This course examines several areas of law from the "Law and Economics" perspective and analyzes the assumptions that underlie this approach to law.
 Property rights law, contract law, and tort law will be covered.
-Prerequisite: ECON 256.
+Prerequisite: ECON 256 or ECON 259.